Home

 Syllabus: Large Language Models, Content Moderation, and Political Communication

-This piece will be updated sporadically with additional resources.
+This piece was first published on May 7, 2024, and is updated sporadically with additional resources.
 While we cannot post every link we receive, we encourage the Tech Policy Press community to share material that may be relevant.
+The date of publication posted here represents the last date when updates were made.

 With the advent of generative AI systems built on large language models, a variety of actors are experimenting with how to deploy the technology in ways that affect political discourse.
 This includes the moderation of user-generated content on social media platforms and the use of LLM-powered bots to engage users in discussion for various purposes, from advancing certain political agendas to mitigating conspiracy theories and disinformation.
 It also includes the political effects of so-called AI assistants, which are currently in various stages of development and deployment by AI companies.
 These various phenomena may have a significant impact on political discourse over time.